Domain Generalization using Causal Matching: MatchDG: Matching without objects

 When object information is available, Eq. \eqref{eq:erm-pmatch-loss} provides a loss objective to build a classifer using causal features.
 However, object information is not always available, and in many datasets there may not be a perfect ``counterfactual'' match based on same object across domains.
-Therefore, we provide an invariance condition using only $(X, Y)$ that is consistent with the conditional independencies of $X_C$ and propose a two-phase contrastive learning method to learn such an $X_C$.
+Therefore, we propose a two-phase, iterative contrastive learning method to approximate object matches.